aditya-shriwastava/tinyllm/README.md

   --train-ratio 0.9
 ```

-Or use a JSON file for hyperparameters:
+Or use a JSON file:
 ```bash
 python3 train.py --hparams-json hparam.json
 ```
-Command-line arguments override values in the JSON file.
+(Command-line arguments override JSON.)

 ### Text Generation
 Generate text with a trained model: